-Your ultimate guide to this weekend’s best Black Friday sales
+All the best Black Friday deals still available this weekend

 Apple AirPods pro: Was £239, now £185, Amazon.co.uk

-Apple AirPods pro are pretty pricey but, thanks to Amazon’s early Black Friday sale, you can snap them up for a fraction of the cost.
+Apple AirPods pro are pretty pricey but, thanks to Amazon’s Black Friday sale, you can snap them up for a fraction of the cost.
 In our review of the earbuds, our tester said they “are a high-end pair of earphones that are difficult to find much fault in”.
 Retaining a similar design to the original AirPods (was £119, now £116, Amazon.co.uk), they feature Apple’s signature glossy white finish but come with three different sized silicone eartips, so you can find the perfect fit for you.
 As for the noise quality, our tester added that “it’s a sound topped by few rivals,” with an impressive active noise-cancelling function that shuts out ambient noise.
-Check out our guide to the best early Apple Black Friday deals, where you’ll find savings on iPhones, iPads, MacBooks and more.
+Check out our guide to the best Apple Black Friday deals, where you’ll find savings on iPhones, iPads, MacBooks and more.

 Star wars AT-AT: £699.99 with free lightsaber, Lego.com